opencadc/reg/cadc-registry-server/README.md

 by writing a suitable properties file.
 The cadc-registry (client) is written to make use of the resource-caps and VOSI-capabilities approach.

+* TODO
+1. move the code from internal repository to github
+2. document use of the canned query setup
+3. document use the the OAI publishing setup
+4. ...
+5. implement a proper back end to support queries (RegTAP) and content curation